 EU gets tough towards worrying regimes

-The European Union's Council of Foreign Ministers also expanded a list of Belarusian officials banned from traveling within the EU member states.
+The European Union has imposed sanctions on Syria and Iran and expanded a list of Belarusian officials banned from traveling within the EU member states.

-“The much more long-term strategy that one would have to pursue would be some kind of regional framework, where you are basically enticing Iran to think that it’s more worthwhile not to go down that path of continuing on its own, within barely the hallmarks of the NPT [Nuclear Non Proliferation treaty].
+Middle East expert Rouzbeh Parsi from the EU Institute for Security Studies thinks there is a certain inherent logic to sanctioning countries and, then, when they start to improve, removing the sanctions as a reward.
+But this strategy seems to fail.“The latest sanctions, particularly the ones that deal with Iran’s economy, are cutting it off from the financial eco system.
+This is having an effect on Iranian’s society and the economy at large,“ he says.
+“But they were put in place primarily in order to affect Iran’s ability to acquire the nuclear capability that might end up with a nuclear weapon.
+And on that particular aspect, I think, they haven’t had that much of an effect yet.”“The much more long-term strategy that one would have to pursue would be some kind of regional framework, where you are basically enticing Iran to think that it’s more worthwhile not to go down that path of continuing on its own, within barely the hallmarks of the NPT [Nuclear Non Proliferation treaty].
 But no one has come up with a way of making that politically feasible, neither here in the EU itself, nor in the region as such,” he added.